LamoomAI/flow-prompt/README.md

 prompt.add("It's a system message, Hello {name}", role="system")

-# Be sure that indexed context is prioritized first,
+# Be sure that indexed context is prioritized first, add it until it fits.
-# add it until it fits.
-Start with `The closest indexed context`..
+# Start with `The closest indexed context`, if there are no indexed context do not add the "closest indexed context"
 prompt.add('{indexed_context}',
     priority=2,
     is_multiple=True, while_fits=True, in_one_message=True, continue_if_doesnt_fit=True,
-    presentation="The closest indexed context to user request:" label='indexed_context'
+    presentation="The closest indexed context to the user request:" label='indexed_context'
 )
-# add if in another msg was fitted fully
+# add if in another msg was fitted fully by priority
 prompt.add('{messages}', priority=3,
     while_fits=True, is_multiple=True, add_in_reverse_order=True,
     add_if_fitted_labels=['indexed_context'],
     label='last_messages'
 )
-# add assistant response in context, if it was
+# add assistant response in context if it's in the context
 prompt.add('{assistant_response_in_progress}',
     role="assistant",
     presentation='Continue the response right after last symbol:'
 )
 ```

-2. Use OPENAI_BEHAVIOR or add your own Behaviour, you can set max count of attempts, ir different AI Models, if the first attempt will fail, the second will be called, based on the weights.
+2. Use OPENAI_BEHAVIOR or add your own Behaviour, you can set max count of attempts, if you have different AI Models, if the first attempt will fail, the second will be called, based on the weights.

 ```
 from flow_prompt import OPENAI_GPT4_0125_PREVIEW_BEHAVIOUR